HarryR/nanac/README.md

 # Nanac

-Nanac is a tiny single-pass assembler and virtual machine.
-The VM is under 150 lines of C and is fully modular, the machine uses on 32bit opcodes:
+Nanac is a tiny Python two-pass assembler and a C virtual machine.
+The VM is under 150 lines of C and is fully modular allowing you to expand quickly, the machine uses on 32bit opcodes:

  * 8bit module ID
  * 8bit cmd ID